 The second in a sequence of preparatory courses for students planning to major in: health sciences, business, or computer information systems.
 Topics will include: rational expressions, systems of linear equations, radical expressions, quadratic equations, applications of algebra.
-The four institutional credits awarded for this course do not count toward graduation requirements.
+The four institutional credits awarded for this course do not count toward graduation requirements but are calculated into GPA.
 Completion of this course with a grade of C or better and MT 103 with a grade of C or better will satisfy the math prerequisites for MT 123.